 Terminal phase males tend to breed with small harems of females.
 However, as soon as a supermale shows up, they must give up their territory... and their women!

 At Moore Reef, we currently have a Maori Wrasse that is transitioning from male to female.
 This smaller and less vibrant Maori Wrasse is known as 'Walla'.
 Walla may have started the transition when the supermale Wally had left his territory to breed.

 However, for many months of the year Wally the supermale returns and Walla has to give up her spot in the limelight with our snorkellers and dive instructors.

 As you can see from the photos, Walla is smaller than size and is more brownish-green as opposed to the vibrant aqua hue of Wally.
 The most distinguishable feature between the two fish is Wally's large hump on the top of his head.
 His fleshier lips are also more prominent.

-Although toxic Crown Of Thorn Starfish may not seem like a tasty delicacy for you, it's a firm favorite of the Maori Wrasse!
+Being toxic, Crown Of Thorn Starfish may not seem like a tasty delicacy for us, but it's a firm favorite of the Maori Wrasse!
 That's right: Wally is actually a reef warrior!
 By munching on crown of thorns starfish, Maori Wrasse reduce the number of this coral-eating, damage-causing pest.

 Wally and Walla also feast on molluscs, fish, echinoderms, sea urchins and crustaceans.
 Their large fleshy lips absorb any spines from these critters.

-Maori Wrasse also have retractable lips which allow them to retrieve pray from nooks and crannies in the reef.
+Maori Wrasse also have retractable lips which allow them to retrieve prey from nooks and crannies in the reef.

 Those who walk underwater on our Seawalker Helmet Dive will see just how curious Wally is to meet each and every one of our Sunlover guests!
 Even less confident swimmers can hang off our Marine Base or float in a life jacket and be greeted by this gentle giant just metres away from the Marine Base.